Countless variables can affect how much product you will sell in a given period.

 At the same time, when you know a dip in demand is coming, you can lower your pricing and sell off some of your inventory.
 This can provide you with more cash flow and reduce your overhead costs for that period.

-Another reason demand forecasting is so important is due to the vital part it plays in planning a budget.
+Another reason demand planning is so important is due to the vital part it plays in planning a budget.
 For businesses, ensuring consistent cash flow and efficient resource allocation is always a top priority.

 A final demand forecasting example includes how to use it for optimizing inventory.
 A good grasp of your inventory needs is one of the best ways to maximize how you use the available resources.